wavelov3r/AutoScreenshot/README.md

 3. Click **Capture** to start screenshot recording.
 4. When you're done, re-open the command panel and click **Stop** to end the session.

-Captured images will be stored in the `output` folder inside the add-in directory.
+Captured images will be stored in the `User Images` folder inside the Fusion360 Autoscreenshots directory.

 ---